-Besides, Jaguar I-Pace customers can access the wide network in the public charging infrastructure that Tata Power is building, with 700 charging outlets promised by March 2021.
+Besides, Jaguar I-Pace customers can access the wide network in the public charging infrastructure that Tata Power is building, with 700 charging outlets promised by the end of this month.
 Tata Power already has more than 200 charging points in more than 23 cities.
 The company provides a range of AC and DC chargers, starting from 7 kW to 50 kW capacity, across India for Tata Group brands (Jaguar, Land Rover & Tata Motors) as well as other OEMs like MG Motor.
 Charging the Jaguar I-Pace using a typical 50 kW charger for an hour can give it a range of up to 270 km (WLTP).

 Interior & Features

 As for the interior, the Jaguar I-Pace was introduced with the Touch Pro Duo ‘flight deck’ infotainment system along with the floating centre console, designed to minimise driver distraction.
 Now, though, there’s a new, smartphone-inspired ‘Pivi Pro’ infotainment system that features new and flat menu structure for navigating it easily.
 The number of steps required to lock a location for navigation has reduced by half, and it is possible to pan and zoom in and out of the map with a pinch of the fingers.
 A full-colour head-up display projects key information such as vehicle speed and navigation instructions onto the windscreen.